syncfusion-content/winui-docs/winui/Masked-TextBox/Culture.md

 # Culture in WinUI MaskedTextBox

-Special symbols like currency symbols, date separators, decimal separators, and others are applied based on the specified culture.
+The MaskedTextBox allows you to set any culture support for currency symbols, date separators, time separators, group separators, and decimal separators by using the below special symbols.

 <table>
 <tr>